{'facebook

-Even though the spot is open throughout the year, the best time to visit Meghalaya falls is in the monsoon, which is from June to September.
-During monsoon, the rain is at its peak, and the falls will be filled and cascading over the limestone cliffs.
-This creates a breathtaking sight filled with lush greenery, occasional rainbows, making it one of the most vibrant and beautiful places to visit.
+Even though the spot is open throughout the year, the best time to visit these falls is in the monsoon, which is from June to September.
+During monsoon, the rain is at its peak, and the falls are gushing with water and cascading over the limestone cliffs.
+This creates a breathtaking sight filled with lush greenery, occasional rainbows, making it one of the most vibrant and beautiful places to visit in Meghalaya

 Tips: Don’t forget to carry rain gear if visiting during monsoon, as sudden showers may hamper your trip.